views.py from django.views.generic import ListView, DetailView # and so on… from .models import Example class ExampleListView(ListView): model = Example class ExampleDetailView(DetailView): model = Example # and so on…

 from viewsets import ModelViewSet from .models import YourModel class YourModelViewSet(ModelViewSet): model = YourModel

-In your application urls.py:
+In your application (or project) urls.py:

 from django.conf.urls import patterns, url, include from .views import YourModelViewSet urlpatterns = patterns('', url('', include(YourModelViewSet().urls)), )